TerribleBrad/Wind-of-Kine/README.md

 - Extra Options
   - Load Preset

-#### Trade&Barter
-- Barter Rates
-  - Settings
-      - Modify Barter Settings : Enable
-  - Presets
-      - Barter Presets : Difficult

 #### True Directional Movement
 - General
     - Controls
       - Toggle Target Lock Key : ( It is set to Mouse 4, but if you don't have a mouse with extra buttons use a key near WASD like G)

-#### Violens
-- Profile System
-   - Menu Settings
-      - Load : Streamlined Skyrim Violens

 #### Game Difficulty
-- The difficulty in Streamlined Skyrim is quite a bit harder than Vanilla so I suggest not using Legendary.
+- The difficulty of Wind of Kine is higher than Vanilla so I suggest not using Legendary.
 I personally play on Expert.

 ## Key Bindings:
   - Space bar : it is the dodge key in this mod list.
 You will need to change jump to be a different key to allow yourself to dodge.